 Well, the clearest sign are mud tubes.
 You can monitor for these in your basement or on internal / external walls and foundations.

-Even if you don’t see any mud tubes, it does not mean you do not have termites.
+Even if you don’t see any mud tubes, it does not mean you do not have termite damage.
 Subterranean termites are able to use cracks and voids in concrete and foundation walls in their search for a food source.

 What are Mud Tubes?